MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/catalog-catalogassignment.md

 # Catalog and CatalogAssignment tables (Preview)

 Use the [Catalog](reference/entities/catalog.md) and [CatalogAssignment](reference/entities/catalogassignment.md) tables to create a structure to expose actions used in your solution as business events.
 Microsoft Dataverse Business events is a new capability currently being developed.
-Business events will enable many scenarios to create integrations with many applications through Dataverse. <!-- Link to release plan topic? -->
+Business events will enable many scenarios to create integrations with many applications through Dataverse.

 Your catalog will describe those events that are relevant to your solution so that people can use them.
 If you do not catalog the events relevant to your solution, they may not be available to people using your solution.

 Use the Catalog table to create a two level hierarchy.
-This will create a **Catalog** and **Category** group where the second level catalog represents the catagory.
+This will create a **Catalog** and **Category** group where the second level catalog represents the category.

 The first level catalog must represent your solution.
 Use multiple second-level catalogs related to your first level catalog to group different categories of functionality within your solution.